hipstersmoothie/sketchmine/packages/app-builder/README.md

 ![Dependency graph of the sketchmine app-builder](https://dt-cdn.net/images/app-builder-3920-26893ebb1b.png)

+## The purpose

+To give you a brief overview of this package it is necessary to know that this package does not make any sense as standalone package, even if it is possible to execute it from the command line and the integrated cli.
+This package gets orchestrated from the **@sketchmine/library**.
+It is responsible to generate an Angular Application that instances all the library components, so that the **@sketchmine/dom-agent** can scrape the meta information about the styling and can pass it to the **@sketchmine/sketch-builder**, that generates a new library Sketch file.

 ## Building the package

+### Prerequisites

+This package has a `postinstall` task defined in the npm scripts that takes responsibility to move the app shell to the destination where it can be modified.
+The default path is defined in the `config.sample.json`.

+> So you have to create the `config.json` before you run the `yarn install` task.

+To work properly the `./config.sample.json` has to be adapted to the correct paths.
+If you need help, the CLI will provide you with feedback about the available options.
+You will see the CLI help page if the executeable (`./lib/bin.js`) is executed without any arguments.

+If you already know how to configure the `config.json`, you can execute the builder with `node lib/bin -c config.json` or if you need it in your library process, the main entry point can be imported like `import { main } from '@sketchmine/app-builder';`.

+### how to build

 For building the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
 The configuration can be found in the `rollup.config.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
 The package bundle is in the **commonjs** format and meant to be consumed only be node.js applications.